vramana/blog/content/posts/common-voice.md

 I stripped all the permission related stuff from Dockerfiles and started one container at a time.
 Everything works!

-I noticed something werd that's causing huge build times.
+I noticed something weird that's causing huge build times.

 `bundler/Dockerfile` contains the following lines